Open-Dataplatform/template-ingress-adapter/README.md

 Say yes to the question "Is it okay to delete and re-download it?".

 You will be prompted for a `name`.
 This name must be in lower case and should identify the adapter you are building, such as jao or ikontrol.
-Then name will be prefixed with ingress-, e.g. `ingress-ikontrol`.
-Answer the rest by pressing enter unless you want to change the default values.
+The name will be prefixed with ingress-, e.g. `ingress-ikontrol`.
+Answer the following two questions (`repo_name` and `module_name`) by pressing enter, unless you want to change the default values.

+You will be prompted for the environment (`test` or `prod`) and you can type the dataset GUID and service principle.
+If you want to fill them out later, simply skip by pressing enter.